This was a project I had a lot of fun doing, and it taught me a lot not only about software and networking, but hardware as well.

 The layout was as follows:

--The four small buttons represent the four main denominations of coins (Penny, Nickel, Dime, Quarter).
+- The four small buttons represent the four main denominations of coins: Penny, Nickel, Dime, and Quarter.

--The screen communicates with the Pico, which updates the screen on how many times the buttons have been pressed.
+- The screen communicates with the Pico, which updates the display showing how many times the buttons have been pressed.

 But where does the data go?